UBC-CIC/commit2act/docs/UserGuide.md

 ## Find Group

-- Searches through all public groups for the user-inputted search term and displays group card for matching groups
+- The search bar on this page searches through all public groups to return group cards for any groups with a name that matches the user-inputted search term
   ![alt text](images/find_group.png)

 ## Create New Group

-- A form for users to create a new group (an example use case would be a teacher creating a group for their class)
+- This page contains a form for users to create a new group (an example use case would be a teacher creating a group for their class)
-- Required fields are `Group Name` and `Group Privacy` (private groups require a password for users to join the group, and will not be discoverable through the Find Group searchbar)
+- The required fields are `Group Name` and `Group Privacy` (private groups require a password for users to join the group, and will not be discoverable through the Find Group searchbar)
-- Successful creation of a group will redirect the user to the newly created group profile page
+- The successful creation of a group will redirect the user to the newly created group's profile page

 ## Group Profile

-The group page has 3 sections
+The Group Profile page has 3 sections
 <br>

 ### 1. Group Overview

-- Displays the group's number of members, privacy and recent stats
+- This section displays the group's number of members, privacy and recent statistics
 - If a user is not part of the group, they can join the group by clicking on the `Join Group` button
 - If a user is already part of the group, they can leave the group by clicking on the `Leave Group` button
   ![alt text](images/groupProfile/group_profile0.png)